wp-plugins/participants-database/readme.txt

 = 1.2.2 =
 * added option to show groups and group descriptions in signup form
 * fixed bug in signup form submissions that contain multi-select form fields
-* It is now possible to edit the titles of the internal fields
+* it is now possible to edit the titles of the internal fields

 = 1.2.1 =
 * timestamps can now be displayed in the admin record list